-d) Cement brick or wood walkways (less than 10 inches in height).

-- f) Trash enclosures that are of an animal resistant construction as approved by TTSD.
-Colors other than those that match house may be approved by summary approval of the GDRA General Manager. - g) Any full or partial replacement of any existing structure so long as replacement meets original plans approved by Glenshire's Design Review Committee. - h) Solid surface walkways, patios or landscaping not exceeding 400 square feet. - (i) Yard art, play and other structures that are less than 6 feet from the ground in height, less than 60 square feet in coverage and less than 3 in quantity. - (j) Clothes line erected in a back or side yard not exceeding 7' height. - (k) Landscape berms less than 36".
+- d) Cement brick or wood walkways (less than 10 inches in height). - e) Temporary green houses less than 120 square feet (from May 1 November 1). - f) Trash enclosures that are of an animal resistant construction as approved by TTSD.
+Colors other than those that match house may be approved by summary approval of the GDRA General Manager. - g) Any full or partial replacement of any existing structure so long as replacement meets original plans approved by Glenshire's Design Review Committee. - h) Solid surface walkways, patios or landscaping not exceeding 400 square feet. - (i) Yard art, play and other structures that are less than 6 feet from the ground in height, less than 60 square feet in coverage and less than 3 in quantity. - (i) Clothes line erected in a back or side yard not exceeding 7' height. - (k) Landscape berms less than 36".